teod/react-network-query/README.md

 }
 ```

-If you render `<Cats />` within your component tree, the cats will be fetched from the API when component will mount, it has the same functionality as the `<Query />` component.
+If you render `<Cats />` within your component tree, the cats will be fetched from the API when the component will mount, it has the same functionality as the `<Query />` component.
+You can control when the actual initial fetch takes place using the `query` function exposed by the `useQuery` hook.
 The `useQuery` interface is virtually the same as the `<Query />` component one.

 For making a `POST | PUT | PATCH | DELETE` network call you can use the `useMutation` hook: